 Canelo Alvarez career earnings

 Aside from Alvarez's contract with DAZN and previous deal with HBO, Alvarez has pocketed plenty of high-dollar earnings from past fights.
 He took home an estimated $12 million in a fight against Floyd Mayweather Jr. on Sept.
 14, 2013.
 He then added $25 million in a fight against Amir Khan on May 7, 2016.
 His two fights against Gennadiy "GGG" Golovkin, against whom Alvarez drew and then beat by majority decision, netted him an estimated combined $70 million.
+Three fights into his deal with the global streaming service, Alvarez's made $85 million.

-Alvarez has a number of endorsements currently signed, having deals with Under Armour, Tecate, Hennessy and Everlast.
+Alvarez has a number of endorsements currently signed, having deals with Under Armour, Coppel Tecate, Hennessy and Everlast.

 Alvarez started his endorsement with Under Armour in 2012, having worn gear from the company during fights and training.
 The fighter's gloves have been Everlast since 2014, and he has appeared in ads promoting the company.